Professional Gas Line Plumbing in Houston

 If the gas to your home has been turned off for longer than six months, the state requires a gas line inspection with pressure testing before restoring service.
 You’ll need to contact a licensed plumber to perform the test, and once your system passes inspection, your meter will be tagged and can be reconnected by the utility company.

-Nick’s Plumbing and Air Conditioning Services has been installing, repairing, inspecting, and maintaining Houston’s gas lines since 1979.
+Nick’s Plumbing Service has been installing, repairing, inspecting, and maintaining Houston’s gas lines since 1979.
 When dealing with a potentially volatile gas line situation, the smartest thing you can do is hire a reputable plumbing company with extensive gas plumbing experience.

-Give Nick’s Plumbing and Air Conditioning Services a call to make an appointment for your cost evaluation or a second opinion on your gas line plumbing needs.
+Give Nick’s Plumbing Service a call to make an appointment for your cost evaluation or a second opinion on your gas line plumbing needs.